gaiaverse/scanninglaw/README.md

 You should also cite the papers behind the scanning laws you use.

-1. cogi_2020 - Please cite Completeness of the Gaia-verse [Paper I](https://ui.adsabs.harvard.edu/abs/2020arXiv200414433B/abstract).
+1. cogi_2020 - Please cite Completeness of the Gaia-verse [Paper I](https://ui.adsabs.harvard.edu/abs/2020MNRAS.497.1826B/abstract).
-2. cog3_2020 - Please cite Completeness of the Gaia-verse [Paper III](https://ui.adsabs.harvard.edu/abs/2020arXiv201110578B/abstract).
+2. cog3_2020 - Please cite Completeness of the Gaia-verse [Paper III](https://ui.adsabs.harvard.edu/abs/2021MNRAS.501.2954B/abstract).
-3. cogiv_2020 (for the ASF) - Please cite Completeness of the Gaia-verse [Accepted in MNRAS, will be on arXiv soon!].
+3. cogiv_2020 (for the ASF) - Please cite Completeness of the Gaia-verse [Paper IV](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.1908E/abstract).

 Development
 -----------